 Link to Explore More: Why Frame Rate Matters

 Just as when making photos, you will use your aperture to control the amount of light entering your sensor (managing brightness and darkness) and also to control the focal plane width.
-Start with f/4-f/8 until you become comfortable with focusing.
-Then you can open up more and use your aperture artistically.
+I recommend starting with f/4-f/8 until you become comfortable with focusing.
+I know it feels odd to do that as an experienced photographer, but you will see why when you begin to practice pulling focus.
+Then you can open up more and use your aperture artistically as you become more familiar with how much to turn your focal ring for the desired amount of focus to nail your shot.
 These days, I generally film between 1.4-2.5 on my prime lenses.

 Tip: It helps to think of the focal plane like a thick slice of focus (stopped down aperture) and a thin slice of focus (wide aperture) moving through the picture versus a single focal point as we do with photography.